erichosick/sql-watch/packages/sql-watch/README.md

 ### Run Order

 When one sql file is changed, `sql-watch` attempts to minimize the number of sql files executed: specifically in the `run` and `seed` directories.
-To that extent, `sql-watch` executes file in a specific order.
+To that extent, `sql-watch` executes files in a specific order.

 On saving any given SQL file, scripts run in the following order: